-As a parent, you're more likely to know about the university route to careers rather than the apprenticeship route.
-You may not have personal experience of apprenticeships or even know anyone who has taken one.
-This could sway you towards dismissing apprenticeships as a second-rate option rather than a first choice career plan.
-Don't rule out the fact that an apprenticeship could be the right choice for your child.
-They offer the opportunity to combine study with paid employment resulting in a professional qualification.
-There are no tuition fees (these are covered by the employer and the government) and the salary can cover living expenses.
+If you know more about the university route to careers rather than the apprenticeship route, don't let this sway you towards dismissing apprenticeships as a second-rate option rather than a first-choice career plan for your teen.
+Apprenticeships offer the opportunity to combine study with paid employment resulting in a professional qualification.
+There are no tuition fees, the salary can cover living expenses and apprentices gain first-hand experience of the workplace.